-The Big Wakam group performed stress scenarios in preparing the 2022 ORSA report.
-The group complies with the MCR level required in both the central scenario and the stress scenarios tested.
+Wakam performed stress scenarios in preparing the 2022 ORSA report.
+The company complies with the MCR level required in both the central scenario and the stress scenarios tested.
 With regard to the ongoing compliance with SCR requirements, the result of the stress tests shows that the level of capital generally appears sufficient.

 Testing was conducted around a central scenario developed in November 2022.
-The changes observed between the assumptions of the central scenario and the scenario carried out do not significantly affect the conclusions or the ranking of the scenarios for their impact on the solvency ratio of the group.
+The changes observed between the assumptions of the central scenario and the scenario carried out do not significantly affect the conclusions or the ranking of the scenarios for their impact on the solvency ratio of the company.